DanielLarsenNZ/examples/webjobs-eventhubs/README.md

 # Event Hubs on WebJobs

-This example shows an _Event Processor Host_ running on an _WebJobs Host_.
-This is an alternative to using the _Event Hubs Trigger_ for Functions when more configuration and monitoring of the underlying host is desired.
+This solution deploys an _Event Processor Host_ running on an _WebJobs Host_, as an alternative to using the _Event Hubs Trigger_ for Functions, when more configuration and monitoring of the underlying host is desired.

-This example is a simple pipeline:
+Blob storage, Event Hubs, Web Jobs and a mock database are combined to build a simple Event Sourcing pipeline (using Event Hubs as an Event Store):

     Transactions file uploaded -> File parsed -> Commands serialized -> Events published to Event Hub